-On the Global Configuration tab, you can configure world settings and editor settings.
+On the Global Configuration tab, you can configure global PhysX settings and debug visualization settings.

-The following table describes the settings for System Configuration.
+The following table describes the System Configuration settings.

 |Raycast Buffer Size||Maximum number of hits that can be returned from a raycast query.
 The default is |

 |Shapecast Buffer Size||Maximum number of hits that can be returned from a shapecast query.
 The default is |

 |Overlap Query Buffer Size||Maximum number of hits that can be returned from an overlap query.
 The default is |

 The following table describes the settings for Scene Configuration.

 |Gravity||The world space gravity vector in meters per second squared.
 The default X, Y, and Z values are |

 |Continuous Collision Detection (CCD)||Enables continuous collision detection (CCD) which can improve simulation results at the cost of performance.
 Disabled by default.|

 |Persistent Contact Manifold||If enabled, the data of colliding surfaces is preserved between frames.
 This is enabled by default and it’s recommended to keep this setting enabled.
 Persistent manifolds store the contact data created in one time step for potential use in subsequent time steps.
 This requires more memory for simulation, but can improve the speed and accuracy of collision calculations.
 If a collision occurs, the data is stored in a persistent contact manifold for use in the next time step.
 If the surfaces are no longer colliding in the next time step, the data is discarded.
 Otherwise, the data is used to speed up the calculation, improve accuracy, and reduce jitter and other unwanted simulation artifacts.|